-C. Interim Administrative Actions, Remedial and Protective Measures
+C. Interim Administrative Actions.
+Remedial and Protective Measures

-The Title IX Coordinators and Deputy Coordinators can provide Employees with information, support, and assistance and can arrange for a broad range of remedial and protective measures.
-As outlined in the Policy, interim administrative actions [96] and protective measures, which may be temporary or permanent, may include no contact directives, residence modifications, academic arrangements and support, work schedule or work location modifications, and other reasonable and appropriate measures.
+The Title IX coordinators and deputy Title IX coordinators can provide Employees with information, support, and assistance and can arrange for a broad range of remedial and protective measures.
+As outlined in the Policy, interim administrative actions [99] and protective measures, which may be temporary or permanent, may include no contact directives, residence modifications, academic arrangements and support, work schedule or work location modifications, and other reasonable and appropriate measures.
 Complainants are entitled to receive information, assistance, and a broad range of support and remedial measures regardless of whether they choose to pursue criminal and/or College disciplinary resolution of a Sexual Misconduct Violation.
-For more information about such measures, please see the Remedial and Protective Measures section of the Sexual Misconduct, Relationship Violence, and Stalking Policy or contact the College's Title IX Coordinator.
+For more information about such measures, please see the Remedial and Protective Measures section of the Sexual Misconduct, Relationship Violence, and Stalking Policy or contact the College's Title IX coordinator.